rohitkmgupta/Machine-Learning-Stanford-University-Andrew-Ng-/README.md

 # Machine-Learning-Stanford-University-Andrew-Ng-
-# Lectures and Programming Excercise solved by me.
+# Lectures and Programming Exercises solved by me.